octoprobe/testbed_micropython/docs/user_guide/30_user_guide.rst

     # Run the tests
     mptest test --flash-skip

-This is fast - the tests immediately!
+This is fast - the tests will be started immediately!